timhortonsenjoyer/MTE544_student/README.md

 - Source the .bashrc file: source ~/robohub/turtlebot4/configs/.bashrc
 - Declare ros2 domain: export ROS_DOMAIN_ID=X (X being the number of your robot)

-## Part 3 - Map aquisition (5 marks)
+## Part 3 - Map acquisition (5 marks)
-Check the Excel sheet (will publish on Wed Nov.
-27th) to see which entrance of the maze you have been assigned to and the time slots reserved for your group.
-There is a robot at each entrance.
-Use the robot at the entrance assigned to your group.
+Check the [Excel sheet](https://uofwaterloo.sharepoint.com/:x:/s/tm-class-mte544fall2024-1054674-Teachingteam/ESkYeAUdxhJHq2fysmgquXwBlgaIz9pUFIL9pULrtZdvIQ?e=LP01lp) to see the time slots reserved for your group for mapping and then testing.
+Two groups will work at the same time due to time limitations.
+Choose one of the two entrances so that the two robots are each at a different one.
+Bring the robot to the dock at the entrance chosen, and then start your mapping/testing.

+You do not have to wait until your slot starts if the earlier slots have finished earlier, just start as soon as the previous groups are done.

 **Please try to finish within your allocated time.**